About

 Welcome!

 My book, Shaping the Future of Power: Knowledge Production and Network-Building in China-Africa Relations (July 2020 ), probes the type of power mechanisms that project, diffuse, and circulate China-Africa relations.
 The crux of the argument is that it is necessary to take into account the processes of knowledge production, social capital formation, networks, and skills transfers in Chinese foreign policy towards African states to fully understand how power permeates these encounters.
-For more details, check out the Book tab or the book’s webpage!
+The book was reviewed in over a dozen outlets and has been subject of several roundtables and podcast discussions.
+For more details, click on the Book tab!

-My scholarship has been published in International Studies Quarterly, International Studies Review, Foreign Affairs, Third World Quarterly, Journal of International Relations and Development, African Studies Quarterly, and Rising Powers Quarterly among others.
-My research was featured and/or quoted in Foreign Policy, Washington Post, Aljazeera, The Guardian, Le Monde, The Economist, BBCThe New York Times, CNN, Voice of America, Sputnik International, Mail & Guardian, The Diplomat, The South China Morning Post, The New Republic, SupChinaThe Strait Times, etc. as well as in Africa is a Country where I am a Contributing Editor.
+My scholarship has been published in International Studies Quarterly, International Studies Review, African Affairs, The Review of International Political Economy, International Theory, Third World Quarterly, Ethics & International Affairs, Journal of International Relations and Development, African Studies Quarterly, Global Studies Quarterly among others.
+My research was featured and/or quoted in Foreign Affairs, Al Jazeera, The Guardian, Le Monde, The Economist, BBCThe New York Times, CNN, Voice of America, Sputnik International, Mail & Guardian, The Diplomat, The South China Morning Post, The New Republic, SupChinaThe Strait Times, and others.

-In addition to my scholarly research and teaching, I also regularly participate in workshops, roundtables, and consultation briefings that aim to bridge the gap between academic scholarship and public-facing and foreign policy making outlets.
-Starting September 2022, I will join the editorial team of PS: Political Science and Politics as a co-editor along with Betina Cutaia Wilkinson, Justin Esarey, and Peter M. Siavelis.
+In addition to my scholarly research and teaching, I also regularly participate in workshops, roundtables, and consultation briefings that aim to bring academic communities and foreign policymaking circles closer.
+In September 2022, I joined the editorial board of PS: Political Science & Politics (an APSA journal) as a co-editor for a four-year term (renewed for two years).

 Wake Forest politics professor Lina Benabdallah in her office in Kirby Hall on Tuesday, February 26, 2019.